The Oregon Zoo is open Fridays through Mondays, from 9:30 a.m. to 5 p.m.

 Face masks are required for everyone 5 years and older while visiting.
 Face shields, if worn, must be accompanied by a properly worn face mask.
 Individuals who have a medical condition that makes it hard to breathe — or a disability that prevents them from wearing a mask, face shield or face covering — can request an accommodation by contacting the zoo at 503-226-1561 (press 4) or email@example.com.

-Guests may lower their masks when seated for eating or drinking, and while practicing appropriate physical distancing of 6 or more feet in designated locations only (see map).
+Guests may lower their masks when seated for eating or drinking.
 Meals may not be consumed in a mask-required area.

 One-way path with primarily outdoor experience